 Professional dental help for bulimia

-It is important to seek dental care if you have bulimia and to share with the dentist openly what is happening.
+It is critical to seek dental care if you have bulimia and to share with the dentist openly what is happening.
 Many dentists are caring, professional people who understand the problems with bulimia and want to help.
-Without the dentist's help, the dental consequences of your bulimia can be severe.
+Without the dentist’s help, the dental consequences of your bulimia can be severe.

 Dr. Allen can usually provide all the dental services needed to restore a bulimic patient back to good dental health in a confidential and private manner.

 Additionally, Dr. Allen can help a bulimic patient manage the condition so that, even if he or she is continuing to have problems, the dental consequences of bulimia will be lessened or eliminated.

 Dallas Dental Arts services can be specially arranged for a bulimic patient so all necessary dental treatment can be completed intensively within a short period of time.
 This makes it possible for a patient from out of town to complete the desperately needed dental care confidentially and in as few visits as possible.

 Dallas Dental Arts can also assist in obtaining the funds for this care, so everything that needs to be done can be accomplished.
 For more information on financial assistance, please click here.

 Dr. Allen has successfully cared for many patients who are suffering from bulimia and would be pleased to meet with you in a confidential consultation.
 Here, you can privately discuss your choices in dealing with your bulimia.